nopSolutions/nopCommerce-Docs/en/running-your-store/order-management/return-requests.md

 1. Click the **Return Item(s)** button beside the completed order that is to be returned.
 The *Return item(s) from order #* window is displayed, as shown in the following example:
   ![Return items](_static/return-requests/return-items.jpg)
     * **Qty to return** dropdown list allows selecting the number of items to be returned.
     * **Return reason** dropdown list allows selecting the reason for requesting a return.
-For example, wrong product ordered, wrong product received and more.
+For example, the wrong product ordered, wrong product received, and more.
 Read [below](#return-request-settings) how to manage return reasons.
     * **Return action** dropdown list allows selecting the required return action to take.
-For example, repair product, replace product, issue credit and so on.
+For example, repair a product, replace a product, issue credit, and so on.
 Read [below](#return-request-settings) how to manage return actions.
     * Use the **Upload a file** option if you want to attach some additional documents or pictures to your request.
 	    > [!NOTE]
 	    >
 	    > This option is available only when the **Allow file uploads** checkbox is checked.
 Read [below](#return-request-settings) how to set this up.

     * In the **Comments** field, a customer can enter an optional comment for information purposes.
-1. After using the return request feature, the customer can see the created return requests and its' statuses from the *My Account* page in the public store, by clicking **Return requests**:
+1. After using the return request feature, the customer can see the created return requests and their statuses from the *My Account* page in the public store, by clicking **Return requests**:
   ![Return requests public](_static/return-requests/return-requests.jpg)

 ## Manage return requests